brian-team/brian2/docs_sphinx/developer/guidelines/logging.rst

     `TimedArray` and the `NeuronGroup` using it, ...) warn
-    Messages that alert the user to a potential mistake in the code, e.g. two possible solutions for an identifier in an equation.
+    Messages that alert the user to a potential mistake in the code, e.g. two possible resolutions for an identifier in an equation.
+In such cases, the warning message should include clear information how to change the code to make the situation unambigous and therefore make the warning message disappear.
 It can also be used to make the user aware that he/she is using an experimental feature, an unsupported compiler or similar.
 In this case, normally the ``once=True`` option should be used to raise this warning only once.
 As a rule of thumb, "common" scripts like the examples provided in the examples folder should normally not lead to any warnings. error
     This log level is not used currently in Brian, an exception should be raised instead.
 It might be useful in "meta-code", running scripts and